oceanfabreeze/automation/standalone-scripts/README.md

+# create_ansible_user
+Creates ansible user and assigns correct privs on new linux boxes

 ## dell-fancontrol
 Created to control fan noise on Dell PowerEdge servers through IPMI.
 Tests temperature periodically, if temp exeeds limit fan control is returned to default values.